Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             insert "-" between two values. for example, 50 2-10.
                             It means the range of width which you want to detect is 50 and within 2 to 10.
-      --parallel PARALLEL, -p PARALLEL
-                            How many process you want to use to run paralle.
       --TSS_source, -s      If you generate TSS from other method, please turn it on.
       --tex_libs TEX_LIBS [TEX_LIBS ...], -tl TEX_LIBS [TEX_LIBS ...]